Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 <strong>Choi, Jeongho</strong>.
 "Evolving Populist Rhetoric: How Public Approval Shapes its Employment."
 (R&R)

+Binici, Simal, <strong>Jeongho Choi</strong>, Sara McLaughlin Mitchell, and Elise Pizzi.
+"A Text Analysis of News Media Framing of Government Response to the 2023 Türkiye-Syria Earthquake" (authors in alphabetical order).
+(R&R)

 Woo, Byung-Deuk and <strong>Jeongho Choi</strong><sup>+</sup>.
 "The Impacts of Justification of Income Inequality on the Confidence in Women's Movements: Empirical Evidence from Asian Countries."

-Binici, Simal, <strong>Jeongho Choi</strong>, Sara McLaughlin Mitchell, and Elise Pizzi.
-"A Text Analysis of News Media Framing of Government Response to the 2023 Türkiye-Syria Earthquake" (authors in alphabetical order).

 Ahn, Seongjoon and **Jeongho Choi**<sup>+</sup>.
 "Democratic Backsliding as Political Information: How the News Media Transforms its Portrayal of Democracy Over Time"